Exchange and Office 365: Mail Forwarding

 This rule has the same considerations and outcomes as a rule created by a user in Outlook; the only difference is that an administrator added it to the mailbox.

-Forwarding using the forwardingSMTPAddress parameter of a mailbox created by the administrator:
+Forwarding using the forwardingSMTPAddress parameter of a mailbox:

 Each mailbox has a parameter named forwardingSMTPAddress.
 This parameter is set by the administrator using Set-Mailbox.
 Any SMTP address can be specified in this parameter.